-Dr. John A. Peterson, Interim Director; Ph: (671)734-0478 E-mail: jpeterson@uguam.uog.edu

-The Center for island Sustainability is the focal institute at the University of Guam for adapting and modeling sustainable technologies that meet the needs of island communities in the broader areas of the environment, economy, society, and education.
-As an entity, the CIS provides direct, local expertise on a diverse array of sustainability issues, including energy, solid waste, natural resources, and serves as an honest broker of these systems for Guam and Micronesia.
+Dr. John A. Peterson, Interim Director Tel.: (671) 734-0478 E-mail: jpeterson@uguam.uog.edu array of sustainability issues, including energy, solid waste, natural resources, and serves as an honest broker of these systems for Guam and Micronesia.
 To this extent, the CIS is committed to the conservation and management of our limited resources and the implementation of alternative energy sources in ways that not only consider the fiscal bottom line, but also the broader impacts on our physical and societal environments.